 Forces Help to Buy

-Now extended to the end of December 2022, the Forces Help to Buy Scheme (FHTB) is there to help British Armed Forces personnel take the first step onto the property ladder, and lend a hand to those who need it.
+The Forces Help to Buy Scheme (FHTB) is there to help British Armed Forces personnel take the first step onto the property ladder, and lend a hand to those who need it.

 How does it work?

 The FHTB is a Government-run scheme that allows British Service personnel to borrow up to 50% of their their annual salary (up to a maximum of £25,000) to put towards the purchase of a home.
 The scheme can be used by first-time buyers, or those needing to move due to assignment or due to certain extenuating circumstances.